Areenor/TCP-NetStack/README.md

   * tap_netdev.[ch] : implementation for sending/receiving packets on the TAP device.
 It is pretty standard code.
   * timer.[ch] : A very basic timer facility implementation that can be used to register a callback to do asynchronous processing.
 Mostly useful in timeout conditions.
   * utilities.[ch] : various helper routines, printing, debugging, and checksum calculation.

-***You are given quite a bit of skeleton code as a starting point.
-Feel free not to use or use any portion of it when developing your stack.
-You have complete freedom***

  ## How to build